nikita-moor/dictionaries/docs/howto.md

 {% include img-viewer.html img="img/goldendict-1.png" %}

-**Note:** if you organized dictionaries into groups (menu Edit > Dictionaries, tab Groups), new dictionary will not be added automaticly.
-So, on the step 4 in place of "OK" press "Apply", then on the tab Groups add new dicitonary into the desired group.
+**Note:** if you organized dictionaries into groups (menu Edit > Dictionaries, tab Groups), then the new dictionary will not be added automaticly.
+In such a case, on the step 4 in place of "OK" press "Apply", then on the tab Groups add new dicitonary into the desired group.

 # HTML dictionaries